aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export EPUB to PPT" h2="Export EPUB to PPT via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert EPUB to PPT within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made simple by the components included in Aspose.Total for Java.

+The first step is to export the EPUB file to PPTX format.
+This is done using Aspose.PDF for Java, a powerful PDF Processing API that enables developers to manipulate PDF documents in a variety of ways.
+With Aspose.PDF for Java, developers can easily convert EPUB to PPTX with just a few lines of code.

+The second step is to convert the PPTX file to PPT format.
+This is done using Aspose.Slides for Java, a powerful PowerPoint Processing API that enables developers to manipulate PowerPoint presentations in a variety of ways.
+With Aspose.Slides for Java, developers can easily convert PPTX to PPT with just a few lines of code.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert EPUB to PPT within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export EPUB to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPT.
+In summary, Aspose.Total for Java makes it easy for developers to convert EPUB to PPT within any Java J2SE, J2EE, or J2ME application.
+By using Aspose.PDF for Java to export the EPUB file to PPTX format, and then using Aspose.Slides for Java to convert the PPTX file to PPT format, developers can quickly and easily convert EPUB to PPT with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}